 - Greed: This is the most important factor for being a scam candidate. please be realistic, set realistic goals, embrace only offers that apply to common sense.
 An unknown person offers to sell a brand new iPhone 7 to you at the rate of $250, don’t you know something is wrong?
 If anything is too good to be true, then it probably is.

 - Stinginess, selfishness / Miser: If you do not help people around you but you only use them, you will eventually get scammed especially by people very close to you.

-- Unsuspecting, Ignorance and trust: This is the only unavoidable means of getting scammed.
+- Unsuspecting, Ignorance, and trust: This is the only unavoidable means of getting scammed.
 But under normal circumstances, the saying “Once bitten, twice shy should apply”.
 Besides, this article will go a long way in putting you in a better position

-- Loquacity, nonchalance and carelessness: Please and please know where and who you tell things relating to your financial or business status.
+- Loquacity, nonchalance, and carelessness: Please, and please know where and who you tell things relating to your financial or business status.
 Nowadays, a scammer is scamming a scammer.
 Do not overlook anything that is unsolicited.
 Do your research before acting

 Scammers Mode of Operation: The Nigerian Case-in-Point

 Once or twice, I have been scammed by a loved one due to trust.
 But I have never been scammed due to greed or selfishness or carelessness.
-I was once scammed due to trust and I learnt my lessons ever since.
+I was once scammed due to trust and I learned my lessons ever since.

 Tactics Adopted by Scammers in Targetting Their Clients